arantespp/arantespp.com/posts/planning/me.md

 Planning my day before starting it.
 I check the Calendar, review the tasks I planned the day before on Finish My Day Stack, check ClickUp, and plan the day using BuJo.
 I also need to define a time to end the day.

+Steps:

+1. Review the tasks I planned the day before on Finish My Day Stack
+1. Check the Calendar, ClickUp, Discord, and GitHub
+1. Plan the day using BuJo
+1. Define a time to end the day

 Supports:

 - RW-DP Stack